-In August 2020, we publicly introduced our novel PN backbone chemistry modifications, which have been shown preclinically to increase potency, distribution, and durability of effect across various modalities.
-PN chemistry has been incorporated into all our current clinical, preclinical, and discovery-stage programs.
+PRISM also incorporates our novel, proprietary PN backbone chemistry modifications, which have been shown preclinically and clinically to increase potency, distribution, and durability of effect across our various modalities.
+PN chemistry is incorporated in all of our current clinical, preclinical and discovery-stage programs.